Edie Farwell, Co-Founder and Director

 Dominic Stucker, Co-Founder and Programs Manager

-Dominic is a convener, collaborator, and researcher who brings together diverse action teams to address pressing sustainability challenges.
+Dominic is a collaborator and researcher who brings together diverse action teams to address pressing sustainability challenges.
 Dominic is facile with group processes and able to thrive within different cultures and sectors.
 He cares deeply about the Earth, the community of life, and future generations, and envisions a world that is just, sustainable, and peaceful.

 As Programs Manager at SLN, Dominic engages in strategic planning, program design, workshop convening and facilitation, curriculum development, writing, fundraising, and outreach for sustainability leadership development across sectors and generations.
 Before coming to SLN, Dominic worked in Costa Rica and Sweden with Earth Charter International.